Museums in the 16th Arrondissement of Paris

 Today the hall exhibits classical works and, after renovations, has recovered the original style, with oak paneling and painted coffered ceilings, making the hall as attractive for its architecture as for the works it presents.

-Check Out: Best Things to do in Paris in March
+Check Out: Best Things to do in Paris in March for a memorable experience.

 .